Recent changes in reconstruction surgery

 It used to be said that a women should live without a breast for at least a year or more before a reconstruction was done, because of worries of reconstruction delaying detection of local cancer recurrence.
 There are now studies in large numbers of patients with early breast cancer showing no increase in local recurrence with skin-sparing mastectomy and immediate reconstruction. *In general, Dr Cope advises patients to have immediate reconstructions, as they have better results compared to delayed reconstructions.

-3) What technique would be used for the reconstruction?
-There are three main choices, which all have advantages and disadvantages, and most types of reconstruction take at least 2 operations to complete.
+There are three main choices, which all have advantages and disadvantages, and most types of breast reconstruction take at least 2 operations to complete.

 These decisions are made on an individual basis, depending on many factors, including the position and particular type of cancer, the patient’s general medical health, the size and shape of the patient’s breasts, and the patient’s lifestyle and wishes.
 Dr Cope will work through these options will you, to tailor the best solution for your individual needs.